CenterForOpenScience/pydocx/Documentation.md

 #pydocx
-	pydocx is a parser that breaks down the elements of a docxfile so that the file can be converted into the markup language of your choice.
+	pydocx is a parser that breaks down the elements of a docxfile and converts them into different markup languages.
+Right now, HTML is supported.
+Markdown and LaTex will be available soon.
+You can extend any of the available parsers to customize it to your needs.
+You can also create your own class that inherits DocxParser to create your own methods for a markup language not yet supported.

 #Currently Supported
 	tables